 One school you might want to consider is the National Laser Institute.
 This institution has established a variety of locations all across the United States.
-So if their program seems the most appealing to you, you can choose a location that is convenient for you.
+So if their quick program seems the most appealing to you, you can choose a location that is convenient for you.

 Jobs And Wages

 In many ways, entering this field constitutes a smart career decision.
 Jobs in the medical field continue to grow, no less than 123% over the past ten years.
 The US Bureau of Labor Statistics estimates that by 2024, skin care specialists can expect a further 12% job growth.